 They appear on TV often as political competitors.
 How often do they appear on TV or other media outlets?
 It’s skin crawl worthy, their media presence.
-The way they jockey for attention, like vultures waiting to feast on a carcass.
+They jockey for attention like vultures waiting to feast on a carcass.

 In the world of politics, competitors are often vying for attention.
-One way they try to gain an edge is by appearing on TV or other media outlets.
+They try to gain an edge by appearing on TV or other media outlets.
 By being visible and engaging with the public, they hope to gain support and boost their chances of winning.

 In today’s society, politicians are always in the public eye.
 They appear on TV and other media outlets constantly, vying for attention.
 But how often do they appear in person?
 Do they spend more time behind the scenes than we realize?

 Often, political competitors appear on TV or other media outlets.
-Their appearances help promote their candidacy and give them a chance to share their views with the public.
+Their appearances help promote their candidacy and allow them to share their views with the public.
 By frequently appearing on TV or other media outlets, candidates can increase their name recognition and gain more supporters.

 How many bills do they sponsor or co-sponsor